Elvis Andrus Player Props: White Sox vs. Rangers

-The Chicago White Sox and Elvis Andrus, who went 1-for-3 with a double last time in action, take on Andrew Heaney and the Texas Rangers at Guaranteed Rate Field, Monday at 8:10 PM ET.
+After batting .235 with two doubles and three walks in his past 10 games, Elvis Andrus and the Chicago White Sox face the Texas Rangers (who will start Nathan Eovaldi) at 8:10 PM ET on Tuesday.

-He had a one-hit showing in his last game (1-for-3) against the Mariners.
+He had two hits (going 2-for-4) in his most recent game against the Rangers.

 Elvis Andrus Game Info & Props vs. the Rangers